martinaalvera/Documentation/qs_encryption.rst

 ..
 Note::

-   Only the external volume, where Galaxy data are stored, is encrypted, not the storage disk.
+   Only the external volume, where Galaxy data are stored, is encrypted, not the Virtual Machine root disk.

 To encypt the external volume storage just select ``Encryption`` as ``Storage type`` in the ``Storage`` section.